 2. The executive aide (school secretary) will need a minimum of one week to alphabetize and organize the received applications.

-Once students have been notified that they have been accepted for an interview to University School, the executive aide will provide the following forms to the family.
-These forms are to be completed, appropriately signed and returned in no less than three (3) school days prior to the interview.
+Once students have been notified by mail that they have been accepted for an interview to University School, the following forms will need to be provided to the Executive Secretary and an interview will be scheduled at that time.
 Applicants who are eligible for services under 504, IDEA, or ESL must have their prior school's service plan included.
 Any false representation(s) on required documents may result in admission refusal/dismissal from University School.

 International exchange students